nathsagar96/zenith/README.md

 - **Performance**: Optimized for fast startup and low memory footprint

 For more details on customizing the build process, refer to the [Spring Boot documentation](https://docs.spring.io/spring-boot/maven-plugin/build-image.html#build-image).

+## Archive Cleanup Job

+The application includes an automated cleanup job that runs daily at midnight to maintain database health and performance by removing old archived content.

+### Purpose

+The archive cleanup job automatically deletes:

+- Archived posts that are older than 30 days
+- Archived comments that are older than 30 days

+This helps to:

+- Keep the database clean and performant
+- Remove unnecessary data that is no longer needed
+- Maintain system efficiency

+### Scheduling Details

+- **Frequency**: Daily at midnight (00:00)
+- **Implementation**: Spring Boot's `@Scheduled` annotation with cron expression

+### Technical Implementation

+- Uses JPQL queries for efficient bulk deletion
+- Includes transaction management with `@Transactional`
+- Provides basic logging for monitoring the cleanup process

 ## Contributing